A causal fused lasso for interpretable heterogeneous treatment effects estimation: Theory

 where $\rho_i^* = E\{ Y (1)\,| \,e(X) = e(X_i), Z = 1\} - E\{Y (0)\,|\,e(X) = e(X_i), Z = 0\}$ for $i=1,\ldots,n$.
 If in addition $Y(0), Y(1) \,\ind\, Z \,|\,e(X)$, then (\ref{eqn:up2}) holds replacing $\rho_i^*$ with $\tau_i^* = E\{ Y(1) - Y(0) \,|\,e(X)=e(X_i)\}$ for $i=1,\ldots,n$. \end{theorem}

-Importantly, Theorem \ref{thm:tv} implies that the estimator $\hat{\tau}$ defined in (\ref{eqn:fused_lasso5}) can consistently estimate the subrgroup treatment effects $\tau^*$ under general conditions.
+Importantly, Theorem \ref{thm:tv} implies that the estimator $\hat{\tau}$ defined in (\ref{eqn:fused_lasso5}) can consistently estimate the subgroup treatment effects $\tau^*$ under general conditions.
 One of such conditions is that $Y(0), Y(1) \,\ind\, Z \,|\,e(X)$, which in the language of \cite{rosenbaum1983central} means that treatment is strongly ignorable given $e(\cdot)$.
-As Theorem 3 in \cite{rosenbaum1983central} showed, $Y(0), Y(1) \,\ind\, Z \,|\,e(X)$ holds under overlapping (Assumption \ref{as1}) and unconfoundedness which can be wrriten as $Y(0), Y(1) \,\ind\, Z \,|\,e(X)$.
+As Theorem 3 in \cite{rosenbaum1983central} showed, $Y(0), Y(1) \,\ind\, Z \,|\,e(X)$ holds under overlapping (Assumption \ref{as1}) and unconfoundedness which can be writen as $Y(0), Y(1) \,\ind\, Z \,|\,e(X)$.
 When these conditions are violated, Theorem \ref{thm:tv} shows that $\hat{\tau}$ can still approximate $\rho^*$ under Assumptions \ref{as1}, and \ref{as2}--\ref{as6}.